CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/kafka/readme.md

 ## Kafka Adapter Activity

-The MDW Kafka Adapter Activity provides the ability to send a message on Kafka topic from a workflow process, binding the service Request and Response to process variables.
+The MDW Kafka Adapter Activity provides the ability to send messages on Kafka topic from a workflow process, binding the service Request and Response to process variables.
 It sends the message synchronously.
-Kafaka producer is created when first message is sent for the specific bootstrap servers.
-Every other instance of the Kafka adapter will use the same producer going forward because it is shared to speed up sending the messages.
-All the properties for producer and Records can be set using process variable of java.lang.Object type.
-Those needs to be set to Properties type.
-In the example included in the package you can look at the pre-script on the adapter to see how it can be done.
-The bootstrap server can be configured in a property file and can be read from there for in environment specific way.
+Kafaka producer is created when first message is sent for the a specific bootstrap servers list.
+Every other instance of the Kafka adapter will use the same producer going forward.
+Producer is shared to speed up sending the messages.
+All the properties for Producer and Record can be set using process variable of java.lang.Object type.
+You can assign those properties to a java.util.Properties Object and then assign it defined process variables.
+In the example included in the com.centurylink.mdw.tests.services package you can look at the pre-script on the adapter of process named KafkaProducer to see how it can be done.
+The bootstrap server can be configured in a property file and then that value can be read from property file in the pre-script or a Dynamic Java activity so you do not have to update process definitions for each environment.

 ## Setup

 After importing this package, to enable Kafaka Listener(Consumer) and Adapter(Producer) capability, you can set the Adapter as shown in the pictures below
-First you create process variables (name can be anything but they needs to be of java.lang.Object type)
+First you create two process variables (name can be anything but they needs to be of java.lang.Object type)

 ```
 producerProperties